Probabilistic Context-Free Grammars for Morphological Analysis

 In a PCFG, each parse tree has a probability, which is the product of the probabilities of all rules used in the derivation.
 The probability of a string in the language is the sum of the probabilities of all possible parse trees for that string.

-To compute this efficiently, we use the Inside algorithm, which is a dynamic programming algorithm similar to the CKY algorithm.
-The Inside algorithm computes what are called “inside probabilities” \(\beta_{i,j}(A)\), which represent the probability that non-terminal \(A\) derives the substring \(w_i...w_{j-1}\).
+To compute this efficiently, we use the inside algorithm (Baker 1979; Lari and Young 1990), which is a dynamic programming algorithm similar to the CKY algorithm.
+The inside algorithm computes what are called “inside probabilities” \(\alpha_{i,j}(A)\), which represent the probability that non-terminal \(A\) derives the substring \(w_i...w_{j-1}\).

 For a grammar in Chomsky Normal Form, the inside probabilities are defined recursively: